A look at American International Group Inc.’s (AIG) recent performance gives investors their first glimpse of hope. - News Daemon

 American International Group Inc. (AIG) Earnings and Forecasts

-In its latest quarterly report, released on 9/29/2022, the company reported earnings of $0.66 per share, which was $0.1 higher than the consensus estimate of $0.26.
+In its latest quarterly report, released on 12/30/2022, the company reported earnings of $1.36 per share, which was $0.1 higher than the consensus estimate of $0.26.
 In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.5 per share during the current fiscal year.
+This company achieved a net margin of +18.21 while generating a return on equity of 19.40.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.58 per share during the current fiscal year.

 American International Group Inc. (NYSE: AIG) Trading Performance Indicators